![]() | |

 Within the last 10 years, I have worked in the Social Services field starting my Journey off at the Youth Treatment Center with Weechi-it-te-win Family Services, following there, I worked for my community of Anishinaabeg of Naongashiing for a number of years as their Child In Care Worker also my neighboring community of Big Grassy First Nation as there Child In Care Worker, before coming back to my community as the Family Well Being Worker in October of 2018.
 Brian Hook - Youth Worker ccpyouthworker@naongashiing.ca

 I strongly believe that youth are very sacred, and I plan on using every possible resource to help them become the integral pieces of society that our culture needs.
-Laura Major - CIC Ext.
-206
+Laura Major - Alternative Care Coordinator Ext.
+205

 |